A framework of partial error correction for intermediate-scale quantum computers: Abstract

 \section{Abstract}

 As quantum computing hardware steadily increases in qubit count and quality, one important question is how to allocate these resources to mitigate the effects of hardware noise.
-In a transitional era between noisy small-scale and fully fault-tolerant systems, we envisage a scenario in which we are only able to error correct a small fraction of the qubits required to perform an interesting computation.
+In a transitional era between noisy small-scale and fully fault-tolerant systems, we envisage a scenario in which we are only able to error-correct a fraction of the qubits required to perform an interesting computation.
 In this work, we develop concrete constructions of logical operations on a joint system of a collection of noisy and a collection of error-corrected logical qubits.
-Within this setting and under Pauli noise assumptions, we provide analytical evidence that brick-layered circuits display on average slower concentration to the ``useless'' uniform distribution with increasing circuit depth compared to fully noisy circuits.
-We corroborate these findings by numerical demonstration of slower decoherence with an increasing fraction of error-corrected qubits under a noise model inspired by a real device.
-We find that this advantage only comes when the number of error-corrected qubits passes a specified threshold which depends on the number of couplings between error-corrected and noisy registers.
+Within this setting and under Pauli noise assumptions, we provide analytic evidence that brick-layered circuits display on average slower concentration to the ``useless'' uniform distribution with increasing circuit depth compared to fully noisy circuits.
+We corroborate these findings by numerical demonstration of slower decoherence with an increasing fraction of error-corrected qubits under depolarizing noise acting at the circuit level.
+We find that this advantage only manifests when the number of error-corrected qubits passes a specified threshold which depends on the number of couplings between error-corrected and noisy registers.

-\section{Introduction}
+\section{\MakeUppercase{Introduction}}